 Camellias are lovely evergreen shrubs known for their fabulous flowers and glossy green leaves.
 Camellias don’t just make good ornamental shrubs.
 These plants from the tea family (Theaceae) can also be grown as hedges.
 In this article, we’ll explore which camellia varieties are best for hedges.

 Do Camellias Make Good Hedges?

 Camellias are slow-growing evergreen shrubs that can live for centuries in the right conditions.
 As such, camellias make excellent hedging plants.
 Once your hedge has reached a decent height, it makes a fantastic privacy screen for your garden.

 Camellia hedges are also magnificent once they’re in flower.
 Exactly when your camellia hedge will bloom depends on the variety you use.
 Early-season camellias bloom in the fall, mid-season camellias flower during the winter, and late-season camellias bloom in the spring.

-Camellia plants can be crafted into hedges with fairly minimal effort.
-This makes them ideal for use as hedges if you don’t have much experience.
+Camellia plants can be crafted into hedges with minimal effort, making them ideal for beginners.

 Which Camellias Are Best for Hedges?

 In my experience, Japanese camellias (Camellia japonica) and sasanqua camellias (Camellia sasanqua) are great for growing as hedges.
 Both species are pretty common in gardens.

 Japanese camellias are taller but grow more slowly than Sasanqua camellias.
 Camellia japonica hedges reach over 12 feet tall, while Camellia sasanqua hedges grow up to approximately 10 feet tall.